ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 ## 20- What are pickling and unpickling in python?

-In Python, "pickling" refers to the process of converting an object hierarchy (e.g., a list, dictionary, or user-defined object) into a byte stream, and "unpickling" refers to the process of reconstructing the object hierarchy from the byte stream.
+In Python, "pickling" refers to the process of converting an object hierarchy (e.g., a list, dictionary, or a user-defined object) into a byte stream, and "unpickling" refers to the process of reconstructing the object hierarchy from the byte stream.

 The `pickle` module in Python provides functions for pickling and unpickling objects.
 To pickle an object, you can use the `pickle.dump` function, which takes the object to be pickled and a file-like object (such as a file or a byte stream) as arguments and writes the pickled object to the file-like object.
 To unpickle an object, you can use the `pickle.load` function, which takes a file-like object as an argument and returns the unpickled object.